VolrakRutra/awesome-visual-art/README.md

 # awesome-visual-art
-A curated list of art learning resources.
+A curated list of art learning and related resources.
 Everyone is making awesome lists, and I want in on the action!